JimTheScientist/GoldFoshClues/lyrics/README.md

 # Lyrics + (Lyrical Video)

+## Analysis

 Let the direction of the goldfosh, when the clue starts *i.e.* to the right of the screen be 180°.
 Rest of the measurements said in this video will be based upon this axiom.

-Max is holding the trout with his **left** hand.
+1. Max is holding the trout with his **left** hand.
-Max has his right hand in his pocket.
+2. Max has his right hand in his pocket.
+3. He has a silver watch on his left hand.
+4. 5 + 1 on his cuff; [see more here](https://in.pinterest.com/pin/361625045086158560/) buttons on his shirt are visible.

 ![image](https://user-images.githubusercontent.com/90586416/183064861-a3794602-8d6a-4a53-9991-13ae92944004.png)